theblockchainchief/web3-hub/Ethereum/Voting/README.md

-Smart Contract ERC-721
+# Voting Smart Contract

 ## Description

-It is a simple ERC721 Smart Contract.
+It is a simple Voting Smart Contract.
-ERC-721 tokens are non-fungible, each and every ERC-721 token has its own unique value and is to be treated individually.
+It allows users to vote, a user can only vote once and it takes 1 ether to vote.
+We can also see the vote count in it.

 ## How this is build